 Bias-Related Behavior: Bias-related behavior broadly encompasses actions that may involve the use of images, language or behaviors that directly or indirectly demonstrate hostility or contempt toward a person or group on the basis of actual or perceived identity.
 Discrimination, harassment and hate crimes are specific examples of types of bias-related behavior.

 Discrimination: Discrimination is conduct that involves inequitable treatment of a person based on that individual’s actual or perceived identity.

-Harassment: Harassment is conduct that creates or contributes to a pervasively hostile or demeaning environment.
+Harassment: Harassment is conduct based on an actual or perceived identity that creates or contributes to a pervasively hostile or demeaning environment.
+Harassment includes behavior, speech, or writing that demeans or stereotypes individuals in a harmful way.
 Harassment deprives individuals of access to or full and free participation in the life of the college.

 Students may also initiate a report of a potentially bias-related incident by contacting the Dean of Students, Directors of Campus Safety and Intercultural Life, or other members of the college faculty or staff.
 If an incident involves a possible crime, students may also directly contact the Mt.
 Vernon Police Department (319-895-6141) or other law enforcement or civil agencies.

 Reports of bias-related behavior that involve allegations of policy violation by an identified Cornell student or student organization will be adjudicated through the Student Conduct Process as described in the Compass.
 The conduct process is based on the assumption that disciplinary procedures, when required, should be a means to both uphold institutional expectations and also be an educational process.
 The standard of proof for findings of responsibility is that the preponderance of evidence indicates responsibility for violation of College policy.